The Special Bond of Older Dogs and Older Owners

 Ultimately, Seniors for Seniors programs celebrate the special bond between people and pets.

-Mellinda Phillips, 68, said she and her husband adopted Abby, an 8-year-old Labrador retriever, through the Seniors for Seniors program at La Plata County Humane Society in Durango, Colo., earlier this year.
-Now Abby joins them on road trips and “helps” with upkeep on their farm.
+Mellinda Phillips said she and her husband adopted Abby, an 8-year-old Labrador retriever, through the Seniors for Seniors program at La Plata County Humane Society in Durango, Colo. and Abby proceeded to join them on road trips and "help" with upkeep on their farm.

 "Abby felt like family immediately.
 It was as though we have had her since she was a pup," Phillips said.
 "We are so happy we found such a wonderful companion."